Repost from 2015. Edited, rewritten, and corrected.

 It is sometimes remarked that Jesus was buried by Joseph in accordance with Jewish law, since the Sabbath was close at hand.
 Deuteronomy 21:22-23 gives instruction in this vein, but as Dr. Ehrman points out, it’s an open question of whether or not the Romans, particularly Pilate, would have respected such a rule.
 Though the Pharisees and the Jewish Sanhedrin had accused Jesus of blasphemy, the charges brought against him in front of Pilate were more political – inciting crowds, forbidding payment of taxes to Caesar, and claiming to be king (Luke 23:1-3).
 If Jesus was executed as an insurgent, under certain circumstances perhaps he would have been left unburied.
 If, however, he was executed in accordance with Jewish law, it’s not so obvious where he was buried.
 In a chapter of the anthology The Empty Tomb: Jesus Beyond the Grave, Peter Kirby writes that there is some evidence for a dishonorable burial tradition in passages like Mark 12:8 and Acts 13:27-29, which allude to Jesus being buried by his enemies rather than by his followers.

-While I find all the back-and-forth debate over what the Bible does or doesn’t say about the resurrection of Jesus from the dead quite informative and entertaining, the reasons for why I reject the resurrection of Jesus are quite simple.
+While I find all the back-and-forth debate over what the Bible does or doesn’t say about the resurrection of Jesus from the dead quite informative and entertaining, the reasons why I reject the resurrection of Jesus are quite simple.

 First, there is no record outside of the Bible for the resurrection of Jesus.
 I find it astounding that no historian recorded anything about the life, execution, and resurrection of Jesus.
-We are left with the Bible and its accounts of the life of Jesus, accounts that contradict one another.
+We are left with the Bible and its accounts of the life of Jesus; accounts which contradict one another.
 The fact that they contradict one another is not proof that Jesus did not resurrect from the dead, but the contradictions do cause me to wonder if I should put much stock in what the Bible says.

 Since history is silent on many of the “historical” events and figures in the Bible, why should I accept as factual what it says about the resurrection of Jesus?
-For me, accepting the resurrection of Jesus from the dead requires faith, a faith I do not have.
+For me, accepting the resurrection of Jesus from the dead ultimately requires faith, a faith I do not have.

 Second, accepting the resurrection of Jesus from the dead requires believing in miracles.
 According to John 14:12, Jesus said